PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 AST-equivalence checks pass.
 No model conversion or inference was run.
 The exporter now imports the graph query and ordered rewrite instead of owning them.

+Generated forward-line pruning now lives with the pure source rewrites.
+The 44-line backward-liveness implementation is AST-identical to the exporter checkpoint and takes explicit input/output variable names.
+Direct cases cover unreachable assignment removal and multi-assignment dependency preservation.
+Rewrite and architecture validation passes 94 tests; syntax, Ruff, pycompile, diff, and AST-equivalence checks pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted